maxxiimo/the-front-end-manifesto/visual-design.md

 If this is part of our story we better deliver some great graphic design on top of our information architecture, layout, and content that will help communicate it!
 To do so we will use a combination of fonts, color, images, and anything else I can think of to help View Thought tell it's story, and in such a way that users just get it.
 The combination of typefaces (fonts), color, branding, and images are the cornerstones of a sites look and feel.
 Let's explore each.

-### Typeface
+### Typography

+After I have finished all of my information architecture stuff, the first visual design component I like to tackle is my base typography.

+> 95% of the information on the web is written language.
+It is only logical to say that a web designer should get good training in the main discipline of shaping written information, in other words: Typography.

+[Web Design Is 95% Typography][95% typography]

-After I have finished all of my information architecture stuff, the first component I like to tackle in visual design is defining the font family I will use, the base font size, color and line height.
-Before we dive into this, if you really want to learn about typeface the absolute best resources out there are:
+Before we dive into this, if you really want to learn about typography, the absolute best resources out there are:

+- [The Elements of Typographic Style Applied to the Web][Typographic Style]
 - [][]

-Before we begin to define our fonts for View Thought let's look at what we have available to us out-of-the-box in our foundation styles.
-Our fonts are organized in [_define.sass][]:
+So let's get started.
+In my opinion the lowest hanging fruit in typography are base font characteristics: family, size, color and line height.
+If you have implemented the base style sheets from chapter 2, [Foundation Styles][], you have several font faces available to you out of the box, and base font characteristics have been predefined in global variables.
+All of this is organized in [_define.sass][], a sass file reserved for defining global stylesheet variables:

     /*  Fonts
       -----------------------